Nursing and Midwifery Board of Australia - Safety and quality guidelines for nurse practitioners

 Changes to scope of practice

-The scope of practice for a NP may change over time.
+The scope of practice for an NP may change over time.
 If a NP decides to expand or change their scope of practice to meet the needs of their client group, then the NP must make sure they have the appropriate skills, knowledge and education to ensure they remain safe and competent to practise at the advanced practice level.
 This may include further postgraduate education and skill development.

 NPs planning to change scope are required to use the NMBA’s Decision-making framework for nursing and midwifery.
 This will ensure that NPs are competent in their proposed expanded or new scope of practice.
-It is the responsibility of the NP, and where employed, an employer, to ensure that, should a NP be required to expand or change their scope of practice to meet the needs of a client group, they are educated, authorised and competent to perform their role.
+It is the responsibility of the NP, and where employed, an employer, to ensure that, should an NP be required to expand or change their scope of practice to meet the needs of a client group, they are educated, authorised and competent to perform their role.

 Context of practice refers to the conditions that define an individual’s nursing practice.
 These include the: